 In the recent Supreme Court decision of Smith and Others v The Ministry of Defence the Court did make it clear that the doctrine of combat immunity is to be construed narrowly and the planning and preparation of battlefield operations may be beyond its scope.

-We have years of experience dealing with military claims and are familiar with these latest case law developments.
 We will be able to advise you as to whether you have a claim worth pursuing and represent you competently in a Court setting.